nwisbeta/github.io/pages/app_design/data-entry.md

 ### Automated Entries

 The app design must:
-* Automatically enter known information like date, time, location, to minimise user entry (WCAG 2.1, iOS Human Interface Guidelines)
+* Automatically enter known information (such as date, time and location) to minimise user entry (WCAG 2.1, iOS Human Interface Guidelines)
-* Provide appropriate default values (iOS Human Interface Guidelines), such as current time for data entry
+* Provide appropriate default values - such as current time for data entry (iOS Human Interface Guidelines)
 * Use dropdown/pickers to scroll through multiple pre-set values (iOS Human Interface Guidelines)

 For date entry, the app design must use a date picker: